pop-os/python-apt/doc/source/library/apt_pkg.rst

         Verify that the file given by the parameter *filename* matches the hash stored in this object.

+.. autoclass:: HashStringList
+    :members:

+    .. describe:: len(list)

+        Return the length of the list

+    .. describe:: list[index]

+        Get the :class:`HashString` object at the specified index.

 The :mod:`apt_pkg` module also provides the functions :func:`md5sum`, :func:`sha1sum` and :func:`sha256sum` for creating a single hash from a :class:`bytes` or :class:`file` object: